akash-network/helm-charts/README.md

 You'll need a Kubernetes cluster.
 We recommend using Kubespray or Rancher Kubernetes Engine when deploying to bare metal.
 But really any Kubernetes cluster will work.

 Then, you need a funded wallet on the network that you would like to setup.
-In this documentation we'll use the `testnet`.
-But in production environments you will want to use `mainnet`.
+In this documentation we'll use the `mainnet` which is the default in the chart.
+But you can override values to point to any other net.

 Once you have a funded wallet export your private key with a password.